 In 1987, an NIH-funded Alzheimer's Disease Center was established, and Dr. Rosenberg has served as its director since its inception.
 Research laboratories for the faculty were established in the Moss Clinical Science Building in 1990.
 Neurology established clinical services in the Zale Lipshy University Hospital in 1990.

 Dr. Cliff Schold served as Department Chair and the Dorothy Rogers Cullum Distinguished Chair in neuro-oncology from 1992 to 1998.
 He coordinated several large-scale federally funded clinical studies in neuro- oncology, as well as the university’s first gene therapy trial for glioblastoma.
-Dr. Schold is currently the director of the University of Pittsburgh Cancer Institute Neuro-Oncology Program.
+Dr. Schold is currently the Director of the University of Pittsburgh Cancer Institute Neuro-Oncology Program.
 Dr. Richard Barohn then served as acting Chair from 1998 to 2000 before becoming Chair of Neurology at the University of Kansas.

-Dr. Mark Goldberg, formerly of the Washington University School of Medicine in St. Louis, succeeds Dr. Cannon, who was named Associate Dean for Undergraduate Medical Education, Basic Sciences.
-Dr. Goldberg became Chair of Neurology at UT Southwestern Medical Center in July of 2010.
+Dr. Mark Goldberg, formerly of the Washington University School of Medicine in St. Louis, succeeded Dr. Cannon, who was named Associate Dean for Undergraduate Medical Education, Basic Sciences.
+Dr. Goldberg became Chair of Neurology at UT Southwestern Medical Center in July 2010.
 He holds the Linda and Mitch Hart Distinguished Chair in Neurology at UT Southwestern.

 Dr. Goldberg was the founding director of Washington University’s Hope Center for Neurological Disorders, a campus-wide initiative promoting research on brain diseases of children and adults.
 At the Hope Center, Dr. Goldberg brought together researchers and clinicians from many specialties to work on complex nervous-system disorders.
 He plans to take the same interdisciplinary approach at UT Southwestern.